-Make sure you understand their recommendations and the difference between what you must do and what you could do.
-Ensure that they have dealt with any questions you had about implementing them.
+Make sure you understand the recommendations and the difference between what you must do (e.g. from a legal perspective) and what you could do.
+Ensure that any questions you had about implementing the recommendations have been addressed.

-10. Complaints Procedure
+9. Complaints Procedure